 “I went to see these psychologists, I didn’t think it was going to be for me, to go in this room with this bloke and tell him all my problems.
 Because in my mind I’m thinking, this guy is going to go tell all his pals at the pub later.

-This is just how I was thinking, As I didn’t think of the guy was a professional doctor and wouldn’t of done this.
-Bear in mind, I come from a fighting family, we don’t talk about weakness.
+I come from a fighting family, we don’t talk about weakness.
 Everyone is like a man’s man, everyone’s a fighter.
 No one was educated on this matter back then, they are today.

 So every time I tried to speak to someone that I knew, no one was having it.
 They were like ‘Oh he’s an attention seeker, he’s got everything and he’s still not happy?’ -That’s one of the worst things you can say to a person, or ‘Man Up’, ‘Get over it’.
 Typical cliché stuff that you don’t want to hear.